 His illustrations and cartoons have appeared in Geez, Maisonneuve, and Walrus.
 For Walrus He partnered with Christine Kampen Robinson, a University of Waterloo PhD candidate in German studies with an interest in Mennonites, to create the cartoon strip “Mennonites Talking About Miriam Toews”.
 Miriam Toews is an author most noted for her novel A Complicated Kindness, which was set in a Mennonite community in Manitoba’s Bible belt.
 This interesting use of the cartoon strip organizes interviews with a large number of persons.
 Most interesting are the portraits where the person says nothing.
 Why?
 See below.

-In 2018, he contributed “Market” an experimental work based on the four panel format (See FOUR PANEL PROJECT) which appeared in 4 Panel 2.
+In 2018, for the Four Panel Project, he contributed “Market” an experimental work based on the four panel format.
+It appeared in 4 Panel 2.
 No Goals is a collection exploring toxic minor hockey culture.

 BOOK GRAPHIC ANTHOLOGY: